It might seem puzzling at first, but it’s actually not that hard to connect and power a car amp in your home.

 As class D car amps are around 85% efficient and A/B amps are around 65% or so efficient we can use that to estimate the total current an amp would need.

 As you see, to run a car amp at full power you’ll need a pretty big power supply!
 However, most people don’t so it’s usually a lot less hassle (and less money) to use one of the other supplies I showed examples of.

 How to wire a computer power supply to a car amp

 Using an ATX (desktop computer) power supply for a car amp isn’t hard usually.
 It’s a matter of a few steps:

 - Power connections: Cut several ground wires (black) and +12V wires (yellow) and strip them for about 3/8″ to 1/2″ bare wire.
 Twist them together tightly or use a crimp connector (ring terminal, spade terminal, etc) and connect to the amp’s power & ground terminals.

-- Amp remote on: As there are several good options for this, I’ll cover this in more detail below.
+- Amp remote on wire: As there are several good options for this, I’ll cover this in more detail below.

-Once you’ve connect the supply on wire to a ground wire the power supply should start and your car amp should work.
+Once you’ve connected the supply-on wire to a ground wire the power supply should start and your car amp should work.
 Note that in some cases, it is possible to have a problem.

 Huge, high-power car amplifiers can sometimes have a short current “spike” they draw when first connected to power.
 In some cases, this can trip the self-protect mode in power supplies.
 If that happens you can try starting the supply first and then give the remote wire power after a moment.